Jeremy Richardson

-Jeremy Terrell Richardson (born March 1, 1984) is an American professional basketball player.
-He is a 6'7", 210 lb. swingman and he has played in the National Basketball Association (NBA) with the Atlanta Hawks, Portland Trail Blazers, Memphis Grizzlies, San Antonio Spurs and Orlando Magic.
+Jeremy Terrell Richardson (born March 1, 1984) is an American former professional basketball player.
+He is a 6'7", 210 lb. swingman who played in the National Basketball Association (NBA) with the Atlanta Hawks, Portland Trail Blazers, Memphis Grizzlies, San Antonio Spurs and Orlando Magic.

-Collegiate career
+College career

 Richardson was born in Alsen, Louisiana and graduated from Zachary High School in Louisiana in 2002.
 Prior to entering the NBA, he attended Copiah-Lincoln Community College for two years and transferred to the NCAA Division II Delta State University.